minutis-redcall/docs/initial integration.md

 ## Structures

 Structures are independant Red Cross sections that manage volunteers and organize operations.
-In Minutis, they are also used to define geographic zones in the main page.

 ```json
 {